shirsig/aux-addon/README.md

 * Sorting by percentage of historical value and unit price.
 * Sorting across all scanned pages.
 * Quick buying from any page without rescanning everything.
-* Real time mode which continuously scans the last page.
+* Real time mode which continuously scans the "newest" (actually longest duration) auctions.

 ### Post
-* Automatic assembling and posting of multiple stacks.
+* Automatic stacking.
 * Automatic scanning of existing auctions.
 * Concise listing of existing auctions.
 * Undercutting of existing auctions by click.
 * Concise listing of inventory items excluding the non auctionable.
 * Manual exclusion of specific items from the inventory listing.
 * Saving post configuration per item.
-* Efficient price input inspired by the retail addOn TSM.
+* Efficient price input inspired by TSM.

 ### History
 * Automatic gathering of historical data from all scans.